JAlcocerT/JAlcocerT/content/blog/hardw-pc-firebat.md

 ## ThrowBack on Hardware

-its crazy to see how much PCs have evolved in few decades.
+Its crazy to see how much PCs have evolved in few decades.

 {{< details title="These are the ones I could try so far 📌" closed="true" >}}

-Here's the provided information summarized and organized in a Markdown format, categorizing the details about each PC and laptop by its specifications and timeline:
+Categorizing the details about each PC and laptop by its specifications and timeline:

 ### Desktop PCs